jwcho1221/Flight-Delay-Prediction/LabGuide200.md

 # Connect to ADW and Load Datasets to the ADW instance using SQL Developer

 ## Part 1.
-Connect SQL Developer to the ADW instance
+Connect SQL Developer to the ADW Instance
 In this section you will connect the SQL Developer to the ADW instance that you provisioned in Lab 100.